 After claiming thousands of lives in China, Italy and Iran, global pandemic Coronavirus has now affected over 177 countries, including India.
-As India is still in the second phase with 169 confirmed cases and four deaths, the Indian government is trying all means to contain the pandemic.
+As India has recorded the more than 3,500 confirmed cases and more than 90 deaths, the Indian government is trying all means to contain the pandemic.
 On March 19, the Centre banned all international commercial passenger aircraft from landing on any airport in the country, for a week starting March 22.

 As senior citizens are most vulnerable to the pandemic, the government has also asked respective state governments to issue directions to persons aged above 65 years to remain at home.